unisat-wallet/unisat-dev-docs/open-api/auto-generated/docs/alkanes-indexer.md

-# Alkanes API
+# Alkanes Indexer API

-The Alkanes API is developed by the UniSat team, providing a simplified and developer-friendly interface based on the official Alkanes indexer (kungfuflex/alkanes).
+The Alkanes Indexer API is developed by the UniSat team, providing a simplified and developer-friendly interface based on the official Alkanes indexer (kungfuflex/alkanes).
 It is built on specific versions of metashrew and alkanes-rs to ensure compatibility and consistency.
 We welcome feedback and suggestions for improvement.

 👉 [View Swagger UI](https://open-api.unisat.io/#/)